graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 #### Declare Types at Startup

 The [schema configuration](../reference/schema-configuration) contains a host of options for auto-loading graph types.
 Here we've added our 100s and 1000s of types of pastries at our bakery to a shared assembly, obtained a reference to it through one of the types it contains, then added the whole assembly to our schema.
-GraphQL will automatically scan the assembly and ingest all the graph types it can find.
+GraphQL will automatically scan the assembly and ingest all the graph types mentioned in any controllers it finds as well as any objects marked with the `[GraphType]` attribute.

 ```csharp
 // Startup.cs